 A Few Pertinent Assumptions of the Narrative Approach:

-- We become who we are through relationship - through the meaning we make of other's perceptions and of us and interactions with us.
+- We become who we are through relationship - through the meaning we make of our perceptions of and interactions with each other.

 - We organize our lives through stories.